tymyrddin/blue-linux/source/docs/guards/README.md

 With a firewall, you can:

 * Log hosts scanning services that aren't running.
-* Limit the services that programs can connect to.
+* Limit the services that applications can connect to.
 * Segregate the local network into trust segments (Local Area Network (LAN), DeMilitarised Zone (DMZ), and Internet).
 * Redirect ports to the hosts providing the service (Network address translation (NAT)).